pavanc059/PythonCertification/PythonTips/Tips.md

     |   bool()       | eval()      |    int()         | open()      | str()           |
     |   breakpoint() | exec()      |    isinstance()  | ord()       | sum()           |
     |   bytearray()  | filter()    |    issubclass()  | pow()       | super()         |
+18) Python offers another convention for passing arguments, where the meaning of the argument is dictated by its name, not by its position - it's called keyword argument passing
+19) Passing arguments to a function rule You can mix positional and keyword arguments fashions if you want - there is only one unbreakable rule: you have to put positional arguments before keyword arguments.
+20) None keyword used for assign it to a variable (or return it as a function's result) or when you compare it with a variable to diagnose its internal state